Jason Clare

 Jason Dean Clare (born 22 March 1972) is an Australian politician serving as Minister for Education since 1 June 2022.
 He is a member of the Australian Labor Party (ALP) and has represented the Division of Blaxland in Western Sydney since 2007.

-Clare has been a member of the shadow cabinet from 2013-2022, under opposition leaders Bill Shorten and Anthony Albanese.
+Clare has been a member of the shadow cabinet from 2013 to 2022, under opposition leaders Bill Shorten and Anthony Albanese.
 He was a government minister under Julia Gillard and Kevin Rudd from 2010 to 2013, serving as Minister for Defence Materiel (2010–2011, 2012–2013), Home Affairs (2011–2013), Justice (2011–2013), and Cabinet Secretary (2013).

 He returned to the ministry as Minister for Education after the ALP's victory in the 2022 Australian federal election.

 Early life and education

-Clare was born and raised in Western Sydney and attended Cabramatta Public School and Canley Vale High School.
-He was the dux of Canley Vale High School in 1989.
+Clare was born on 22 March 1972 and raised in Western Sydney.
+He attended Cabramatta Public School and then Canley Vale High School, where he was dux in 1989.
 When he left school he joined the Labor Party and was the secretary of the Cabramatta Branch for 10 years (1992 to 2002).
 He completed a Bachelor of Arts (Hons) and a Bachelor of Laws from the University of New South Wales.
 He was a senior adviser to former NSW Premier Bob Carr and an executive at Transurban, one of Australia's Top 100 companies.